chend666/The-Silent-Foxes/checkpoint4/README.md

 In src/Q2:
 How to run:
-1. Network showing connection of officers who are in the same last unit Open and run 'getCombination.ipnpy' in Jupter Notebook in Python language
+1. Network showing connection of officers who are in the same last unit Open and run 'getCombination.ipynb' in Jupter Notebook as Python language

-2.
+2. Network showing clusters of officers with their current salary, also regarding officers who are in the same last unit have connections
+Open and run 'officer_salary_network.ipynb' in Jupter Notebook as Python language

+3. Network of officers with factor rank and award
+Open and run

 The 'Result_2.csv' is salary and last_unit_id of officers we use in following steps to create network The 'Result_6.csv' is rank and last_unit_id of officers
 ```